-36.2 Disclosure of Senior Sofficers' Aremuneration A
+36.2 Disclosure of senior officers' remuneration

 Senior Officers' remuneration is disclosed overleaf.

 Where a senior officer's annual salary is £50,000 or more, but less than £150,000, remuneration is disclosed individually by way of job title.
 For those senior officers whose salary is £150,000 or more, their name is also disclosed.